 You choose to prioritise your future and you make the time.

 If you want to go from PA to VA in 3 months:

 It will not surprise you to know that I have a DIY VA training course that covers everything I’ve listed above!

 It has a section for every step, videos on how to identify your niche, services and clients, examples of how to write your LinkedIn profile and prospect email, templates and downloads, a guide on how to get clients, a video walk-through on the exact method in that guide, and private trainee-only Facebook group where you can ask questions.

 My course means you can do the lot in 3 months… if you want to.

-Going from bored, undervalued, underpaid, stressed PA to happy, in-control, flexible working, confident VA is something really quite exciting.
-It’s doable and it’s completely within your reach.
+Going from a bored, unappreciated, underpaid, stressed PA to a happy, in-control, flexible working, confident VA is something really quite exciting.
+I t’s doable and it’s totally and utterly within your reach.

 You just have to go and do it!

 There are thousands of people in my VA Handbookers Facebook group who already work like this so there is absolutely no reason why you can’t too.

 They said they chose to work for themselves because they wanted more.